otu222/osm-dnd/README.md

 This lead to me getting the idea for this project.
 If I could turn Real World data into a fully fledged dnd map on the fly, then this tool could save many DMs valuable time and energy that could be spent on the shenanigans of their players.

+***

+### Mapmaking Description

+This map used a random point creation technique to create additional walls within buildings.
+When the building OSM data was initially imported and stylized in QGIS, most buildings were empty since they contained no internal data.
+To make these buildings less empty, I turned the outlines of their polygons into lines.
+Created an offset line that would be within the confines of the building.
+Turned that offset line into polygons.
+Generated points in said polygons.
+These would serve as anchor points for the ends of walls spanning from the original outline of a building to the newly created point.
+This was done by creating more random points on the outlines of the buildings, and then connecting the two through the Shortest Line Between Features tool.
+Note: I initially tried going from wall point to nearest random point, but this resulted in several wall points connecting to random points in other buildings.
+    The reverse of this created significantly less instances of this issue.

+***

 ### Mapmaking Process